D3SOX/arch-guide/docs/installation/live-setup.md

 # Live Setup

 At this point, I assume you're already in the archiso.
+Make sure you are using the latest version which can be found on the [official download site](https://www.archlinux.org/download/)

 ## Set keyboard layout
 ⌨️ The default keymap is US.
 Available layouts can be listed with: